 Within a few years of graduation, students holding a baccalaureate degree in Architectural Engineering from the University of Cincinnati should attain one or more of the following objectives:

-- Begin a successful career as an Architectural Engineer in a design/consulting firm, a construction firm or a government agency or laboratory.
+- Begin a successful career as an Architectural Engineer in a design/consulting firm or a government agency or laboratory.

-- Use the Architectural Engineering Degree as a basis for continuing education which would lead to a career in architecture, medicine, business, education, law, science or another discipline of engineering.
+- Use the Architectural Engineering Degree as a basis for graduate education and/or continuing education which would lead to a career and lifelong learning in architecture, medicine, business, education, law, science or another discipline of engineering.

 - Use the Architectural Engineering Degree as a basis for scholarly, research and development, and/or entrepreneurial endeavors.